robbarry/robbarry-website/content/categories/top/_index.md

 Miami Herald's _Neighbors_ section, and turned into something more.

-In the ensuing years, I got drafted onto the Herald's investigative team, where I worked on three major projects: _Borrower's Betrayed_, about the subprime mortgage crisis; _Key's to the Kingdom_, about Allen Stanford's Ponzi scheme;
+In the ensuing years, I got drafted onto the Herald's investigative team, where I worked on three major projects: _Borrowers Betrayed_, about the subprime mortgage crisis; _Keys to the Kingdom_, about Allen Stanford's Ponzi scheme;
 and _Neglected to Death_, about Florida's failure to protect its elderly and disabled.